 Well, T.B.
 Hirschberg also publicly threatened to “beat the [expletive]” out of one of the more vocal, pro-Union Paymaster employees (Richard Munizza), adding that he would move the tables out of the cafeteria and bring in some boxing gloves before doing so.

+To be fair, there was some aggression coming from the unionizers side, too.
+According to William Hall, when his parents Hanna and Don Hall crossed a picket line to continue working in the factory, the windshield of their car was smashed in.
 So yeah, there was some tension over there on Winnemac.
-A court found in the Union’s favor in ’65, but punishment was light.
-Paymaster was basically told to stop doing all the illegal, threatening things they were doing.
+Eventually, a court found in the Union’s favor in ’65, but punishment was light.
+Paymaster was basically told to stop doing all the illegal things they were doing.

 “McLaughlin alleges that Theodore Hirschberg Jr., president of Paymaster; vice-presidents Robert E. Lewis and Irwin L. Schulman, and [Indianapolis agent] Walter Manning conspired to damage his reputation and drive him out of business as a competitor.
 Among McLaughlin’s complaints are that he was forcibly held in Manning’s office last January by two strongmen.